degencodebeast/ccihs/README.md

 ## Overview

 CCIHS (Cross-Chain Interoperability Hooks for Solana) is a cutting-edge Rust library designed to revolutionize cross-chain communication for Solana-based applications.
-In an increasingly interconnected blockchain ecosystem, CCIHS serves as a crucial bridge, enabling seamless interaction between Solana and other blockchain networks.
+In an increasingly interconnected blockchain ecosystem, CCIHS serves as a crucial transport network interface, enabling seamless interaction between Solana and other blockchain networks.

 At its core, CCIHS provides a robust and flexible framework that abstracts the complexities of cross-chain messaging.
 It leverages Solana's high-performance architecture while offering a standardized interface for interacting with various cross-chain protocols.
 This approach not only simplifies development but also future-proofs applications against changes in underlying cross-chain technologies.